NickGrunert/master-thesis/modules/03_truth_compare.typ

     One approach was to use common statistical metrics for measuring the difference between two datasets.
     Namely these are the Mean Squared Error (MSE), the Mean Absolute Error (MAE), the Root Mean Squared Error (RMSE) and the R2 Score.

-    The MSE, MAE and RMSE are all error metrics, which directly measure differences between the two datasets' values in regards to the assumption that the two datasets are directly corralate 1-to-1.
+    The #acr("MAE"), #acr("MSE") and #acr("RMSE") are all error metrics, which directly measure differences between the two datasets' values in regards to the assumption that the two datasets are directly corralate 1-to-1.
     The R2 Score on the other hand is a measure of how well the data fits into a linear model, also named the coefficient of determination.
     This ranges from $(-infinity, 1]$, with 1 being a perfect fit and negative values indicating that the data does not fit into the linear model at all.